+Want to learn how to add one to your next bag?
 We have based this Zipper Pocket blog on our Patchwork Handbag Applique Pattern.

 First things first, pick a lining for your bag and cut this out to suit the interior of your new bag pattern.
 The dimensions are in our instructions document for whichever bag design you are sewing.

 Fold the lining fabric in half and press along the crease.